-The Board comprises four Directors, who meet bi-annually to consider the affairs of the Group in a prescribed and structured manner.
-Biographies of the Directors appear on page 13 demonstrating the wide range of skills and experience they bring to the Board.
+The Board comprises four Directors, who meet bi-annually to consider the affairs of the Company and of the Group in a prescribed and structured manner.
+Biographies of the Directors appear on page 11 demonstrating the wide range of skills and experience they bring to the Board.
 All the Directors are non-executive and independent.
-The Board regularly reviews the balance, knowledge and effectiveness of the Board, to identify if any additional experience or skills are needed and to ensure that the current Directors have sufficient available time to undertake the tasks required and remain independent.
-When considering the composition of the Board, the Directors will be mindful of diversity and meritocracy.
+The Board regularly reviews the balance, knowledge and effectiveness of the Board, to identify if any additional experience or skills are needed and to ensure that the current directors have sufficient available time to undertake the tasks required and remain independent.
+When considering the composition of the Board the Directors will be mindful of diversity and meritocracy.